PlummersSoftwareLLC/Primes/CONTRIBUTING.md

 * They must conform to what's indicated in the [characteristics](#characteristics) section.
 * Specificy each tag as `<name>=<value>`
 * Make sure that `<name>` and `<value>` each don't exceed 32 characters in length
-* If multiple lables are included in your output, separate them with commas (`,`)
+* If multiple tags are included in your output, separate them with commas (`,`)
-* Don't use spaces between names, values, or name/value pairs
+* Don't use spaces anywhere in or between names, values, or name/value pairs

 If you don't output tags, then the semicolon (`;`) between `num_threads` and `tags` should also not be written.